knobs-dials/wolforward/README.md

 The idea is that:
 - you use an online WOL tool to send to your home IP (unicast)
 - your set your modem up to forward to this service (still unicast)
-- this server broadcasts it locally
+- this service broadcasts it locally

+Install
+===
+It's an independent script, and the defaults should work fine for most cases.

+Currently needs one argument, the pidfile.
+If you don't care specify /dev/null.

+Since it must bind to port 7 and/or 9 to be useful, you will need the rights for that.

 Upstart
-===
+====
+You may well want to run it at boot.
 My upstart script looks something like:

         description     "WOL forwarder"